 I am an avid researcher.
 A religious list-maker.
 I plan as much as I possibly can before leaving for a new destination to avoid feeling disorientated or unprepared when I arrive.

-So I did my best, gathering most of my information from backpacker Facebook groups and little-known travellers’ blogs, and decided to compile this blog post to share with others exactly how James and I managed to sort our lives out upon landing in Auckland on 9th May 2015.
-We haven’t been here long, but I believe that the first few weeks can be the most difficult when you move abroad as there is just so much to sort out, so I hope this post puts other WHVers’ minds at ease!
+So I did my best, gathering most of my information from backpacker Facebook groups and little-known blogs, and decided to compile this post to share with others exactly how James and I managed to sort our lives out upon landing in Auckland on 9th May 2015.
+I believe that the first few weeks can be the most difficult when you move abroad as there is just so much to sort out, so I hope the information here puts other WHVers’ minds at ease!

 Please note, this post is based on our experience arriving in Auckland in May 2015 at the beginning of our Working Holiday.
 If you are planning on moving to Wellington, please read this post too!